Adding an item

 ItemStackBuilder also sets the name and lore of the item to the default translation keys (which will be explained later in this tutorial).

-To create an unbreakable diamond sword, you can do as follows:
+To create a baguette, you can do as follows:

 Registering the item

-Now, we need to register our item with Pylon.
+Next, we need to register our item with Pylon.
 This means we need to pass two things: the item stack, and the class that should be used to represent the item.
-We'll cover what this actually means (and how to make your own item classes) in the next tutorial, but for now, you can use the default PylonItem class:
+We'll cover how to make your own item classes in the next chapter, but for now, you can use the default PylonItem class:

 Putting it all together